Elao/form.js/doc/choice.md

 };
 ```

-That's what appen when you dont provide a `matcher`.
+That's what happen when you don't provide a custom `matcher`.

 So you can write your own matcher as long as it's a function that follows this pattern: